Impro02/wafermap-plot/README.md

 ## How to import WaferMapPlot

-To access wafermap-plot ansd its functions import it in yout Python code like this:
+To access wafermap-plot ansd its functions import it in your Python code like this:

 ```
 from wafermap_plot.wafermap import WaferMapPlot